KKDinev20/Project-EpicObjective.zip/README.md

-# Project-EpicObjective.zip
+# Project - EpicObjective.zip

 ## Idea
-Our idea is to make a physics teacher in C++.
-It consists of:
-1. Mini Physics test
-2. Calculator with physics formulas
-3. Physics Adventure/Story

 <img align="right" height="250" width="250" alt="Logo" src="https://cdn.discordapp.com/attachments/908307208977141818/913140050777210960/Untitled7_20211120144514-removebg-preview.png" />
+Our idea is to create a program which can help your studies in a funnier and easier way.
+It contains:

+- A mini Physics test

+- A calculator with physics formulas

+- A Physics adventure